2-tank daily daily dive trips are available from Koror, all year around as follows:

 Optional extras: 3rd dive each day (US$ 60), night dive (US$ 70), dive computer (US$ 15), torch (US$ 5), underwater digital camera (US$ 15), dive insurance.

-Due to safety reasons and the advanced nature of the Peleliu dive sites, there is a minimum diver experience requirement of 100 logged dives, and Peleliu will not be allowed as the destination for your first day of diving.
+Due to safety reasons and the advanced nature of the Peleliu dive sites, there is a minimum diver experience requirement of 100 logged dives, and Peleliu will not be allowed as the destination for your first day of Palau diving package.

 Their 5 boats, which vary in length from 25 - 37 feet, are all designed for divers.
 For safety, each boat has a VHF marine radio, first aid kit, and medical oxygen equipment.
 All the boats have a toilet.
-They are powered by Suzuki twin 4-stroke engines that speed divers off to spots in comfort and with ample space (maximum of 16 divers per boat).
-Their highly experienced staff take divers to the day’s best spots.
-They know all the best places, and at the best times!
+They are powered by Suzuki twin 4-stroke engines that speed divers off to the sites in comfort and with ample space (maximum of 16 divers per boat).
+Their highly experienced staff take divers to the day’s best dive spots.
+They know all the best places in Palau, and at the best times!
 Since their founding, they have explored new sites and now have more than 15 original dive sites, not only in the south west but also in the north and east.